Queensland gas legislation

 - rights and responsibilities of gas distributors carrying out gas infrastructure work in publicly controlled areas such as roads

-- a framework for retail competition, ensuring the interests of customers are protected through the development and approval of industry codes, such as the Gas Industry Code, which is administered by the Queensland Competition Authority
+- ensuring the interests of customers are protected through the development and approval of industry codes, such as the Gas Distribution Network Code, which is administered by the Queensland Competition Authority.

 Petroleum and Gas (Production and Safety) Act 2004

-The Petroleum and Gas (Production and Safety) Act 2004 (PDF, 3.6MB) regulates the technical and safety aspects of gas production, transmission, distribution and use and deals with licensing of gas transmission pipelines.
+The Petroleum and Gas (Production and Safety) Act 2004 (PDF, 2.84MB) regulates the technical and safety aspects of gas production, transmission, distribution and use and deals with licensing of gas transmission pipelines.

 Learn more about petroleum and gas safety.

 The National Gas (Queensland) Act 2008 (PDF, 343KB) applies the National Gas Law (NGL) and National Gas Rules in Queensland.
 The gas law and rules regulate third-party access to natural gas pipelines and establish the short term trading market and a bulletin board for information on natural gas services.
 The gas law and rules are available on the Australian Energy Market Commission website.